The-LeSS-Company/devise-multi_email/README.md

 ## Confirmable with multiple emails

+**reconfirmable** should be set to false.
+Having mulitple emails with every email keeps an unconfirmed_email could be very confusing.

 Sending separate confirmations to each email is supported.
 What you need to do is:

 Declare `devise :multi_email_confirmable` in your `User` model: